Montana State Energy Profile

 Montana Quick Facts

-• Montana's temperature extremes and small population contribute to the state's residential sector having the highest per capita energy consumption of any state.
+• Montana’s temperature extremes and its small population contribute to the state’s residential sector being among the top five states with the highest per capita energy consumption.

-• In 2023, Montana ranked among the top 10 states with the largest share of electricity generated from renewables, about 50%.
+• Montana has substantial renewable energy resources, and in 2024 it ranked 10th among the states with the largest share of electricity generated from renewables, about 57%.

-• Montana’s total natural gas consumption is among the five lowest states.
+• Montana’s total natural gas consumption is among the 10 lowest states.
 About half of state households use natural gas as their primary energy source for home heating.

 Data